-- 1. Verify that the wires terminating at the fluid level sensor are not damaged, corroded, or otherwise faulty. - Verify that the wires terminating at the Reporter are not damaged, corroded, or otherwise faulty. - Clamp the zone hoses shut to prevent the zones from draining into the Aqua-Hot.
-Reference Figure 14. - 4.
-Drain approximately 2 gallons of fluid into an external container to be reused. - 5.
-Using a $^{3}/{16}$ " wrench, or deep socket, loosen and remove the fluid level sensor from the tank face.

-If the sensor is corroded or the stainless steel rod is corroded, rusted, or otherwise damaged the fluid level sensor will need to be replaced.
+- 1. Verify that the wires terminating at the fluid level sensor are not damaged, corroded, or otherwise faulty. - 2.
+Verify that the wires terminating at the Reporter are not damaged, corroded, or otherwise faulty. - 3.
+Verify the Reporter is sending power to the fluid sensor at pin J8-4.
+If no power to the sensor, replace the Reporter. - 4.
+Clamp the zone hoses shut to prevent the zones from draining into the Aqua-Hot.
+See Figure 18. - 5.
+Drain approximately 2 gallons of fluid into an external container to be reused. - 6.
+Using a $3/{16}$ " wrench, or deep socket, loosen and remove the fluid level sensor from the tank face. - If the sensor is corroded or the stainless steel rod is corroded, rusted, or otherwise damaged the fluid level sensor will need to be replaced.